Watermelon RIND Juice To Break Down Kidney Stones And STOP Urinary Tract Infections

 Watermelon Rind Juice Breaks Down Kidney Stones And Reduces Inflammation

-I have long known that watermelon juice is beneficial for breaking down kidney stones.
+Watermelon juice is beneficial for breaking down kidney stones.
 Readers have shared with me about how they drink jumbo glasses of watermelon juice daily to break down kidney stones that get eliminated more easily by urination.

 I received this beautiful story from a reader that explains how he has successfully used watermelon rind juice to eliminate his kidney stones without any pain!

-Watermelon Juice Breaks Down Kidney Stones
+Watermelon Rind Juice Breaks Down Kidney Stones

 One reader shared that he was suffering excruciating pain from kidney stones.
 He knew it was due to kidney stones as he had a history of this problem.
 He had previously sought the conventional medical help to break down the kidney stones but pieces of the stone had gotten stuck in the ureter, causing severe pain.